varigence/docs/bimlflex/modeling-tools/accelerator.md

 The workflow where metadata is updated and tweaked and reprocessed through the Accelerator into the Data Vault preview allows a rapid design cycle of the Raw Data Vault.

-Should the Accelerator not be needed it is possible to manually define the Data Vault artifacts and generate out the full model through the normal BimlFlex process.
-This is described in more detail in the [guide for Raw and Business Data Vault](../concepts/data-vault-templates.md).

 Once the Accelerator preview matches the model expectations the metadata can be published to the repository and become part of the normal metadata set.

 ### Sample workflow

 The following narrative will guide us through the Accelerator process end to end.
 It is part of the overall BimlFlex workflow described earlier.

-1. run the metadata import for the source system if not done already.
+1. Run the metadata import for the source system if not done already.
 This import identifies source tables as a base for either Hubs, Links or Satellites
-1. open the Accelerator, specify the record source and select objects to accelerate
+1. Open the Accelerator, specify the record source and select objects to accelerate
-1. preview the Accelerated Schema
+1. Preview the Accelerated Schema
-1. review and tweak the metadata
+1. Review and tweak the metadata
-1. publish the preview to the metadata repository by selecting the target Connection and Project
+1. Publish the preview to the metadata repository by selecting the target Connection and Project
-1. build the database artifacts and SSIS artifacts in BimlStudio from the newly published Data Vault metadata
+1. Build the database artifacts and SSIS artifacts in BimlStudio from the newly published Data Vault metadata

 ### The Accelerator User Interface